Ukraine hails US military aid as cease-fire said to falter

 Celebrated by both Ukrainians and Russians, the Orthodox Christmas holiday also underscored the enmity that Russia’s invasion is precipitating between them.

-Ukraine’s government on Thursday took over administration of the Kyiv-Pechersk Lavra complex, a UNESCO World Heritage Site, from the Ukrainian Orthodox Church which had been loyal to the Russian Orthodox Church, and allowed the Ukrainian church to use it for the Christmas service.
+Ukraine’s government on Thursday took over administration of the Kyiv-Pechersk monastery’s Dormition Cathedral from the Ukrainian Orthodox Church, which had been loyal to the Russian Orthodox Church, and allowed the Ukrainian church to use it for the Christmas service.

+The monastery complex is a UNESCO World Heritage site.
+The cathedral was built about 1,000 years ago, then reconstructed in the 1990s after being ruined in World War II.

 “It’s an amazing moment,” said Alex Fesiak, among hundreds of worshippers who attended.
 “Previously this place — on Ukrainian territory, within Kyiv — has been linked to Moscow.
 Now we feel this is ours, this is Ukrainian.
 This is part of the Ukrainian nation.”

-Note: This story has been corrected to show that the Ukrainian government took over the cathedral, not the monastery complex.